Hood, Pennsylvania

-Hood is a populated place situated in New Hope, a borough in Bucks County, Pennsylvania, United States.
-It has an estimated elevation of 108 ft above sea level and is located at the intersection of Mechanic Street and Sugan Road.
-Near the settlement are Aquetong Creek and New Hope and Ivyland Railroad.
+Hood is a populated place that is located in New Hope, a borough in Bucks County, Pennsylvania, United States.

+History

 The site features ruins of the Robert Heath Mills, a grist mill built in the early 1700s.

 The original name of this community was Springdale.

+Geography

+Hood has an estimated elevation of 108 ft above sea level and is located at the intersection of Mechanic Street and Sugan Road.
+Located near the settlement are Aquetong Creek and New Hope and Ivyland Railroad.